Fed lowers rates but sees slower pace of further cuts, firmer inflation

 The latest quarterly projections are the first since President-elect Donald Trump's victory in the Nov 5 election, which introduced a new level of uncertainty into the economic outlook given his campaign promises for tax cuts, tariff hikes, and a crackdown on unauthorised immigration - aspects of which some analysts see as inflationary.

-Trump doesn't take office until Jan 20, and Fed officials have said they can't base monetary policy on campaign proposals that may or may not be enacted.
+Trump does not take office until Jan 20, and Fed officials have said they can't base monetary policy on campaign proposals that may or may not be enacted.

 Still, Fed staff have likely been gaming out different scenarios, and policymakers' projections show growth remaining above potential at 2.1 per cent next year, inflation staying above target for two more years, and the jobless rate never rising above 4.3 per cent.